Moutah/pokedex/docs/our-lucky-search-is-shining-today.md

 > 🟢 Validate this feature with :
 > ```shell
-> npm run test -- -t="Search bar can filter list"
+> npm run test -- search-bar
 > ```